alexle/alexle.github.com/posts/change-one-word.markdown

 Then I laughed at how silly that sounded.
 Because there I was, in the middle of the Rocky Mountains, experiencing Colorado in a way that very few people get to.

 The weather was gorgeous.
-The air was remarkably fresh.
+The air remarkably fresh.
 I was healthy with a capable body.
 Even my siblings were waiting for me at the finish!

 How many people would give anything to switch spots with me?
 To them, they'd probably feel this moment was a gift.
 Something to be appreciated.
 That they **get** to run this race.